LucilleWerner/owe11_workflows/README.md

 ### Output

-The output report contains all the gathered information in a tab separated file.
-CG plots will be saved in a subfolder "plots"
+The output report contains all the gathered information in an excel report.
+CG plots will be saved in an excel sheet 'plots'.

 ### The workflow